-At St. Charles Monuments, we consider it a privilege to provide headstones for individuals buried in Nassau County, Suffolk County, and Queens, including Flushing Cemetery.
-We are committed to helping families fondly remember their loved ones through creating detailed memorials.
+At St. Charles Monuments, we take pride in providing headstones for individuals buried in Nassau County, Suffolk County, and Queens, including Flushing Cemetery.
+We help families fondly remember their loved ones by creating detailed memorials.

 About Flushing Cemetery

-Flushing Cemetery is located in Queens, NY, and is easily accessible from all of the major highways in the surrounding area, including the Clearview Expressway, the Long Island Expressway, and the Whitestone Expressway.
-Despite its urban location, Flushing Cemetery has a rural appeal that creates a restful, calming atmosphere conducive to reflection during visitation.
+Flushing Cemetery sits in Queens, NY, with easy access from major highways like the Clearview Expressway, the Long Island Expressway, and the Whitestone Expressway.
+Although it lies within an urban area, Flushing Cemetery offers a rural charm that creates a restful, calming atmosphere for visitors to reflect peacefully.

-Throughout its 165 years as a burial location, Flushing Cemetery has become progressively larger.
-It was initially established in 1853, with a 20 acre plot that was purchased from the John Purchase farm by a committee of citizens who also formed the Flushing Cemetery Association.
-22 years later, they purchased the 50 acre Whitehead Duryea farm, and added it to the cemetery.
+Over its 165 years as a burial site, the cemetery has steadily expanded.
+Citizens established it in 1853 by purchasing a 20-acre plot from the John Purchase farm and forming the Flushing Cemetery Association.
+Twenty-two years later, they acquired the 50-acre Whitehead Duryea farm and added it to the grounds.

 Non-Sectarian Cemetery

-Flushing Cemetery is a non-sectarian cemetery, meaning that people of all faiths can be buried.
-There are no burial restrictions based on religious beliefs or family associations.
-However, families may hold burial ceremonies from any religion.
+Flushing Cemetery welcomes people of all faiths for burial.
+The cemetery places no restrictions based on religious beliefs or family ties.
+Families may hold burial ceremonies from any religion.

 Notable Burials

-Bernard Baruch, the man that Baruch College in New York City was named for, was also buried in Flushing Cemetery.
-He was a financier on Wall Street, and subsequently played an important role in advising several presidents, including Woodrow Wilson during and after WW I, FDR during WWII, and Harry S. Truman after WWII.
+Bernard Baruch, the financier who inspired the name of Baruch College in New York City, also rests here.
+He advised several presidents, including Woodrow Wilson during and after WWI, FDR during WWII, and Harry S. Truman after WWII.

 Burial Options

-Flushing Cemetery accommodates families by offering several different burial options.
-Traditional grave plots are available for both burials and cremated remains interment.
-Chapel niches and outdoor niche locations in the Memorial Garden area also available.
-Their staff are available to discuss burial options.
+The Cemetery offers families several burial options.
+You can choose traditional grave plots for burials and cremated remains.
+They also provide chapel niches and outdoor niche locations in the Memorial Garden area.
+The staff is available to discuss all burial options with you.

 Visiting Hours